Sudei/sublime-text-3-settings/README.md

-sublime-text-3-settings
+# Sublime Text 3 Packages and User Settings
 =======================

-These are my Sublime Text 3 - Packages and USer Settings
+These are my [Sublime Text](http://www.sublimetext.com/) settings.
+On Windows.